petershin/liferay-learn/docs/commerce/latest/en/order-management/orders/order-splitting.md

 ---
 uuid: 370f3ac0-72a0-4e7a-a731-36e094f220ac
 ---

 # Order Splitting

-Sometimes an order may contain multiple product lines or products fulfilled by different suppliers.
-In such cases, you may want to split the order into sub-orders that are fulfilled independently.
+Sometimes an order has multiple product lines or products fulfilled by different suppliers.
+In such cases, you may want to split the order into independently fulfilled sub-orders.

-To do this in Liferay, you can use order splitting.
-Order splitting splits a customer order into one or more supplier orders based on the catalog to which the order item belongs to.
+Order splitting splits a customer order into one or more supplier orders based on the order item's catalog.
 It works in conjunction with supplier roles.
-See [Supplier Account and Role]() for more information.
+See [Supplier Role](../suppliers/supplier-role.md) for more information.

 ## Creating the Order Splitting Object Action

 There are two ways to create the order splitting object action.
-The first way is to manually create the object action on the commerce order system object.
+The first way is to create the object action manually on the commerce order system object.
 The other way is to use the commerce health check that creates a pre-configured object action for you automatically.

 ### Creating the Order Splitting Object Action Manually